Sebastiaan40/cyclops_paper/paper/draft.md

 the index $I$ is zero.
 Which means that $I$ is only non-zero if a singular point is present in S. [@herlin2012reconstruction] This singular point is exactly what a rotor tip or spiral core is being identified with.

+## What is a phase defect or conduction block

+- Explanation of phase defect [@arno2021a]

 ## Properties of the phase index